neo-project/docs/en-us/network/private-chain/private-chain2.md

-# Build a private chain in a simple way
+# Build a private chain in an easy way

 In previous document we described the standard way to build a private chain using four computers or virtual machines.
 In this document we will introduce an easier way to build a private chain on a windows system computer.